 Yes.
 HBOT therapy is administered under the supervision of a team of physicians and highly trained staff to ensure patient safety.
 Established industry standards and precautions are strictly adhered to at all times.

 This depends on whether the chamber is multiplace or monoplace.
-Drinking water, tissues, glasses (which can only be removed once) and 100% cotton garments are allowed in a monoplace and multiplace chamber.
+Drinking water, tissues, glasses and 100% cotton garments are allowed in a monoplace and multiplace chamber.
 In a multiplace chamber, a patient can also bring a book or magazine.
-Items such as synthetics (nylon, rayon, etc.), oil based or petroleum products, lipstick, make-up, nail polish, hair products (sprays, gels, mousse, etc.), hearing aides, contact lenses, cell phones & pagers, radios, tape players, MP3 players, watches, newspapers, and food are not allowed in any hyperbaric chamber.
+Items such as synthetics (nylon, rayon, etc.), oil based or petroleum products, lipstick, make-up, nail polish, hair products (sprays, gels, mousse, etc.), hearing aids, contact lenses, cell phones & pagers, radios, tape players, MP3 players, watches, newspapers, and food are not allowed in any hyperbaric chamber.

 While in the hyperbaric oxygen chamber you can watch TV on an externally-anchored system.
 We provide streaming movies and a DVD player in addition to an audio system to listen to music.
 You can also just close your eyes and sleep.

-Patients are monitored at all times by a registered nurse, licensed practical nurse, or a certified hyperbaric technician during their HBOT treatment.
+Patients are monitored at all times trained personnel during their HBOT treatment.

 Most HBOT treatments generally take about 2 hours.
 Treatments for some indications can last up to 4 hours.
 Serious diving injuries can require a treatment for longer than 5 hours.
 The hyperbaric physician will determine how long each patient’s HBOT treatment will last.